When you create a new container, you can specify one or more environment variables.

 In the StackPath Control Portal, you will see the following workload settings:

-To create a container:
+To create a container and set environment variables:

 - In the StackPath Control Portal, in the left-side navigation menu, Edge Computer.